morganey-lang/morganey-intellij-plugin/CONTRIBUTING.md

-# How To Conttribute To The Morganey IntelliJ Plugin
+# How To Contribute To The Morganey IntelliJ Plugin

 ## Dependencies